Mozilla Thunderbird v68 - Alternate Port - Setup Guide

 - Take a note of any settings you change.

-- Only change the items specified - you should not need to change either your email address, POP3 server, POP3 username / password.
+- Only change the items specified - do not change your email address or incoming email settings.

 - We have instructions for both default SMTP port and alternate SMTP port configurations - alternate port is generally used if your ISP blocks the normal port 25 SMTP access (as many do these days!).

-- You have now setup the AuthSMTP outgoing mail server
+- You now have a separate SMTP account setup using the AuthSMTP service

 - You may wish to set this as the default SMTP server by selecting it and then clicking 'Set Default'

 - If you do set as default you will need to set all your accounts to use the 'Default' SMTP server

 - If you only want to use it on a specific account you will need to configure them individually